 GOODWILL--Goodwill represents the excess of the cost of businesses acquired over the fair market value of identifiable net assets at the dates of acquisition.
-The Company reviews goodwill for may not be recoverable.
-If an evaluation is required, the estimated future undiscounted cash flows associated with the underlying business operation are compared to the carrying amount of goodwill to determine if a write-down is required.
+The Company reviews goodwill for compared to the carrying amount of goodwill to determine if a write-down is required.
 If such an assessment indicates that the undiscounted future cash flows will not be recovered, the carrying amount is reduced to the estimated fair value.